LOUISVILLE, Ky. (WDRB) -- Getting dad into the cigar hobby might be a perfect Father's Day gift.

 Of course, there is more to learn from cutting, lighting, humidors and more.

-To celebrate Father's Day weekend, a Micallef Cigars representative will be on on hand to answer cigar questions on Saturday, June 19, starting at noon.
+To celebrate Father's Day weekend, cigar enthusiasts will be on on hand to answer cigar questions on Friday, June 17th starting at Noon.